the-road-to-learn-react/the-road-to-react/manuscript/react-legacy/imperative-react.md

 }
 ~~~~~~~

-With the helper function, the ref is created in the class' constructor, applied in the JSX for the `ref` attributed, and here used in a class component's lifecycle method (equivalent to a function component's useEffect Hook).
-The ref can also be used elsewhere, like focusing the input field on a button click.
+With the helper function, the ref is created in the class constructor in JSX.
+It is applied for the `ref` attribute and it is used in a class component's life cycle method which is equivalent to a function component's useEffect Hook.
+The ref can also be used elsewhere like focusing the input field with a button click.

-Where createRef is used in React's class components, React's useRef Hook is used in React function components.
-As React shifts towards function components, today it's common practice to use the useRef hook exclusively to manage refs and apply imperative programming principles.
+While createRef is used in React's class components, React's useRef Hook is used in React's function components.
+As React shifts towards function components today, it's a common practice to use the useRef hook exclusively to manage refs and apply imperative programming principles.

 ### Exercises: